Georgia lost both her parents by the age of 12. By 16 she was homeless.

-Please help rewrite the course of hundreds of young people’s lives by remembering SASH with a gift in your Will.
+You can help rewrite the course of her life, and hundreds of other young people, by remembering SASH with a gift in your Will.
 Gifts, large or small, make a real difference.

 - Pecuniary gift: a fixed amount of money.
 If you choose to leave a fit in this way please be aware that its value may reduce over time in line with inflation.

 - Specific gift: an item such as jewellery or property.

 If you have already made a will but would like to leave a gift to SASH, you can do so by making a simple addition to your existing will.
 This is called a codicil.

 If you have not already made a will, we would strongly advise you to see a solicitor.
 Although you will have to pay a fee, you will receive professional advice and can be sure that your wishes are achieved.

 If you would like to make a gift in your Will the following wording could be used:

 ‘I give [xxx] to SASH (Safe & Sound Homes) of 107-109 Walmgate, York, YO1 9UA, Charity Registration Number 1054890 for its general charitable purposes and I declare that the receipt of the Director or other proper officer of SASH shall be a full and sufficient discharge for the said legacy.’